danlin604/portfolio-gatsby/src/markdown-projects/hello-wasm-rust.md

 source: "https://github.com/danlin604/hello-wasm-rust"
 ---

 I am trying out wasm to hopefully include more Rust as well as other languages on the web.
-So far wasm isn't straight-forward, but this can change with experience and time.
+So far wasm isn't straightforward, but this can change with experience and time.